Muirfield/pocketmine-plugins/Scorched/README.md

 The `yield` controls how large the explosion is going to be.
 If you use `magic` the explosion will kill entities/players but will not cause physical damage to the world.

+### Mines

+To place a mine you need to stack a TNT block on top of a Nether Reactor Block.
+The Nether Reactor acts as a detonator/sensor.
+You can place an additional block on top of this contraption and it would still work.
+This is to hide the mine.

+When a player passes on top of the mine, it will explode.

+Entities may moving on top of the mine may also explode as long as the `EntityMotionEvent` is fired.
+This is not always the case, depending on the `EntityManager` that you are using.

 ### Configuration